 If you don't enroll in Medicare Part D when you're first eligible and go without creditable prescription drug coverage for 63 days in a row or more, you could face a late-enrollment penalty if you sign up for Part D later on.
 The penalty adds an extra amount to your Part D premium.
 You don't want to wind up like us: paying the extra amount for the rest of your life!

-In addition to your monthly plan premium, other Medicare Part D costs may include the following:
+In addition to your monthly plan premium, other Medicare Part D costs may include:

-This is the amount that you must pay out of pocket before your Medicare plan begins to cover costs.
+This is the amount that you must pay out of pocket before your Medicare plan covers costs.
 The government sets a maximum deductible for Medicare plans that cover prescription drugs, which may change each year.
 The good news is that some plans don't have a deductible.

 Co-payments and coinsurance: